 Partial dentures stay in place through a combination of the clasps, which grip onto the natural teeth on either side of the gap, and the base material, which rests against the gums and other soft tissues in the mouth.
 The clasps are designed to be flexible enough to allow the partial denture to be easily removed for cleaning and maintenance, but strong enough to provide a secure fit during normal use.

 Proper care and maintenance of your partial denture is important for ensuring its longevity and effectiveness.
-You should follow Dr. Lin’s instructions for cleaning and storing your partial denture, and have it professionally checked and adjusted as needed to maintain a proper fit and function.
+You should follow Dr. Shon’s instructions for cleaning and storing your partial denture, and have it professionally checked and adjusted as needed to maintain a proper fit and function.